First impressions matter.

 In your greeting, get to the point, and keep it concise.

-Still be brief, but a well-placed phrase about current promotions can keep your customers engaged when they call.
+Still, be brief, but a well-placed phrase about current promotions can keep your customers engaged when they call.

-You need to know who's calling, why they're calling, and what they would like from you.
+You need to know who it is that is calling, why they are calling, and what they would like or need from your company.